 A thin blade works better for most cuts.
 Short carving blades make beginners feel safer, but this does limit the cuts you can do.

 What are the different types of carving knives?

 A carving chisel is a carving tool with a flat blade.
 Carving chisels are beveled on both sides of the blade instead of having a bevel and a flat back.
 They have a cutting edge that is square to the sides.
-They also come with a skewed edge for cleaning out tight corners where there is little clearance.
+They also have a skewed edge for cleaning out tight corners with little clearance.

 Long Bent Gouges

 They have curved blades along their length.
-This shape allows them to hollow out and make deeper cuts, unlike a straight gouge.
+Unlike a straight gouge, this shape allows them to hollow out and make deeper cuts.
 It is ideal for relief carving.

 Spoon Bent Gouges

 Spoon-bent gouges have a straight blade along its length and curves at the end, which looks like a spoon.
 They are used for hollowing and deep cutting, although they excel at cutting in hard-to-reach areas.

 It is easy to see how the fishtail gouge gets its name.
 The blade starts thin at the handle, flaring towards the end to reach its widest point at the cutting edge.
 Available in either chisel or gouge form.
 The unusual shape of the blade gives clearance in hard-to-access areas.
 They excel where full-width blades would have difficulty fitting.

 Knives are for whittling, chip carving, letter carving, and detailing.
 They come with different blade shapes, each designed for a specific purpose.
 Think about what the knife will be used for, and select a blade shape that suits your needs.